aiddata/geo-datasets/viirs/readme.md

 5. Process data
 	- Adjust the following settings in process.py:
-		- Set list of all years to process (can be int or str)
+		- Set list of all years to process (must be ints)
 		- Set `run_monthly` and `run_annual` to True or False based on what you want to run
-		+ Set mode (serial or parallel)
+		- Set mode (serial or parallel)
+		- Set `max_workers` [**WARNING: if this is too large your job will likely fail**]
+			- must not be larger than the number of cores / process available to job via MPI
 	- Adjust `jobscript_process` as needed if running in parallel
 	- Submit jobscript if running on HPC:
 		```